umit/adventures-reactive-web-dev/client-elm/README.md

 ## TodoList.Feature

 We're now ready to put everything together.
-We use the `TodoList.Feature` for assembling the feature, and expose a `createXYZFeature` function to outer modules so that they can create the feature.
+We use the `TodoList.Feature` for assembling the feature, and expose a `createTodoListFeature` function to outer modules so that they can create the feature.

 [TodoList/Feature.elm](TodoList/Feature.elm)